spottysavanna/PythonBackendEngineer/README.md

 > In almost all cases, it's recommended to learn Flask before Django.
 The only time you should deviate from that is when you just need to get an app up quick to satisfy some external stakeholder.

 I'm in no rush.
 Let's start with Flask.

+⬅️💻☕ Next to a checklist item will mean I'm currently working on it.